What is different about ladies golf balls

 When it comes to golf, everyone wants to play their best and have the equipment to help them do just that.

 But did you know there are differences between men’s and women’s golf balls?
-And that lady’s golf balls can give you an edge on the course?
+And can that lady’s golf balls give you an edge on the course?
 Here’s a closer look at the benefits of using ladies’ golf balls:

 Ladies’ golf balls are designed specifically for women’s swing speeds.
 That means they fly further and straighter than men’s balls, giving you more distance off the tee.